Glossary

 JNDI

-The Java Naming and Directory Interface is a Java API for a directory service that allows Java software clients to discover and look up data and resources by name.
+The Java Naming and Directory Interface (JNDI) is a Java API for a directory service that allows Java software clients to discover and look up data and resources by name.
 For more information, see Solace JNDI Objects.

 JSON

-JavaScript Object Notation is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute-value pairs and arrays.
+JavaScript Object Notation (JSON) is an open standard file format and data interchange format that uses human-readable text to store and transmit data objects consisting of attribute-value pairs and arrays.

 Just-in-Time Provisioning